Size of system: 199.5 kWp

 20 year saving: £208,000

 The Apple Growers Association (AGA) in Tunbridge Wells has sown the seeds of future business growth with nearly 800 solar PV panels on its roof.
-The system was fitted under REI’s innovative Forward Power Purchase (FPPA).
-REI funded the installation of the solar PV system for AGA, who themselves made a one-off payment which enabled them to forward purchase 100% free solar electricity for the lifetime of the system.
+The system was fitted under an innovative Forward Power Purchase (FPPA) scheme.
+The installation of the solar PV system was funded for AGA, who themselves made a one-off payment which enabled them to forward purchase 100% free solar electricity for the lifetime of the system.

 AGA – a co-operative which provides storage for apple and pear growers before the fruit is sent exclusively to Tesco – will enjoy zero carbon electricity from REI who will operate, maintain and manage the system for AGA for 20 years before AGA take complete ownership of the system.
 The PV installation will meet 22% of AGA’s 894,000 kWh energy use every year.